boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

           {
               "id": "examplestore",
               "title": "Example Store",
-              "description": "This is only an example store for documentation purpose."
+              "description": "This is only an example store for documentation purposes."
           }
       ],
     ```

-* **id (mandatory):** This id should be unique because it is used to identify the store over the REST-interface.
+* **id (mandatory):** Use a unique ID, as it is used to identify the store via the REST interface.
   * opcua
   * vpnmanager
   * ...
-* **title (mandatory):** This name is used in the frontend.
+* **title (mandatory):** Name used in the front end.
   * OPCUA
-  * VPN-Manager
+  * VPN Manager
   * ...
-* **description:** The description is optional and displayed in the fronted.
-Here you can describe the application and can give the user some more information.
+* **description:** Optional and displayed in the front end.
+To describe the application and provide some more information.

-Every certificate store needs the following, predefined folder structure:
+The following predefined folder structure applies to every certificate store:

 !!! hint
-    SNAPCRAFT_PROJECT_NAME has to been replaced with the real name here!
+    SNAPCRAFT_PROJECT_NAME has to be replaced with the real name!

 /$SNAP_COMMON/package-certificates/{SNAPCRAFT_PROJECT_NAME}/